 The Pelham is a 4-story mixed-use courtyard building built in 1888 at 326-34 W Dickens Ave in Lincoln Park.
 The building has retail space on the ground level.

 The Pelham has one-, two- and three-bedroom floor plans.
 Three-bedroom floor plans include one or two bathrooms.
-Two bedroom floor plans include a separate dining room.
+Some 2-bedroom floor plans include a separate dining room.

 Floor plans and near-real time rents and availability are online.

 Apartments have hardwood floors, crown moldings and other architectural details.
 The units have good closet space.
 Some of the units have built-in closet storage chests and kitchen pantries.

 Many of the units have recently been completely updated, and feature all-new kithcens and baths.